stevenferrer/nero/README.md

 ## Contributing

-If you have any suggestions and ideas on how to improve this library, please feel free to [open an issue](https://github.com/sf9v/nero/issues) or by [making a pull request](https://github.com/sf9v/nero/pulls).
+Any suggestions and ideas on how to improve this library are very much welcome!
+Please feel free to [open an issue](https://github.com/sf9v/nero/issues) or by [making a pull request](https://github.com/sf9v/nero/pulls).